 What Does A Boat Galley Consist Of

-The galley in a boat is not a one size fits all.
+The galley kitchen on a boat is not a one size fits all trust me I have worked on yachts.
 Yachts offer the convenience of space resulting in the ability to include more equipment compared to small watercraft.
-Here is a list of the most common cooking equipment aboard vessels.
+Here is a list of the most common boat galley equipment aboard vessels.

 Most if not all vessels equipped with a galley contain a cooktop range.
 Whether a single burner or multi-burner, cooktops are the most common ways mariners prepare food aboard boats.